 The historic core, roughly defined by the City's historic grid, is highly valued for its small-town feel.
 Residents enjoy seeing the irrigation ditches meandering along the side of the road, the shady street trees, the range of housing options and the quiet feel they enjoy even though they are only a short distance from Main Street.
 Unfortunately. the irrigation ditches are slowly disappearing, as pressurized irrigation is being planned for the City.
 As the City grows, these street features should be enhanced and improved to preserve what people love.
 A new set of streetscape standards should provide consistency and cohesiveness over time. highlighting and augmenting beloved historical features, including street trees, grassy swales and maintaining irrigation ditches on several designated streets.
-Investment in existing housing should be encouraged to improve quality, livability, market stability and appearance.
-The area is also an ideal location for context sensitive infill. to enable more people to live in the historic core area, which reduces traffic and supports Heber's downtown.
+Investment in and redeveloping existing housing should be encouraged to improve quality, livability, market stability and appearance.
+The area is also an ideal location for context. sensitive infill, to enable more people to live in the historic core area, which reduces traffic and supports Heber's downtown.

 The historic core includes an emerging tourism hub in the blocks surrounding 600 West and 400 South, where Heber Valley Historic Railroad operates.
-Heber should consider options that encourage tourism and better connect the area to nearby Main Street.
-There may be opportunities for more tourism-based businesses, including guest services (e.g. recreational equipment rental, guide services) and boutique lodging (e.g. bed and breakfasts), and small, local retail/restaurants.
-This hub supports the City's vision, which encourages a community that is welcoming and comfortable for tourists.
+Heber should consider options that encourage tourism and better connect the area to nearby

 What Could Heber's Historic Core Become?
 Over time, the historic core could become a consistently beautiful neighborhood.
-Imagine changed streets, its upgraded homes, and a wonderful place to walk and bike, with connections to the entire City.
-The historic core could be the most desirable neighborhood in Heber, offering rural charm, convenience and historic character.
+Imagine tree-lined streets, upgraded homes, new architecturally pleasing housing, and a wonderful place to walk and bike, with connections to the entire City.
+The historic core could be the most desirable neighborhood in Heber, offering a range of